suvEra6/DSL-Calculator/README.md

 # DSL Calculator: Unleash Your Inner Mathemagician! ✨

-Welcome to **DSL Calculator**, the ultimate Domain-Specific Language (DSL) that lets you solve both simple and mind-bending complex mathematical expressions with ease!
+Welcome to **DSL Calculator**, the Domain-Specific Language (DSL) that lets you solve both simple and complex mathematical expressions with ease!

 > _"Math doesn't have to be boring, and neither should your code!"_